barseghyanartur/fake.py/CONTRIBUTING.rst

 - Does your change require update to tests?
 - Does your change rely on third-party package or a cloud based service?
-  If so, please consider turning it into a dedicated standalone package, since this library is dependency free.
+  If so, please consider turning it into a dedicated standalone package, since this library is dependency free (and will always stay so).

 **When fixing bugs (in addition to the general list):**